abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/3D Medical Imaging - End-to-End Deep Learning Applications/README.md

 ### vocab
 - 1. Imaging modality: a device used to acquire a medical image
 - 2. MRI scanner: Magnetic Resonance Imaging scanner
+- 3. Contrast resolution: the ability of an imaging modality to distinguish between differences in image intensity
+- 4. Spatial resolution: the ability of an imaging modality to differentiate between smaller objects

 ## NIFTI :